RedAngel121/NytePack/README.md

 # Additional Server World Changes:
 - Possible Seeds = [3958719068018360977, -5555009957931297567]
-- Find out how much Starting Cash will be needed to play on the server (to buy starter items)
+- Find out how much Starting Cash will be needed to play on the server to buy starter items (+/- one iron )
-- Starting town built by hand or with MineColonies:
+- Starting town built with MineColonies:
   - Rules house/room for spawn area
   - Will need seperate buildings for different styles of gameplay
-  - One section for the Stargate if i cant place it in town center
+  - One section for the Stargate
+  - Landing strip / Airyard / Hangers
+  - Harbor and Dock (optional)
 - Setup Nether and End Stargates:
   - Nether and End will need manual setup
-  - Protect them using Admin claims
+  - Protect them using FLAN Admin claims
   - Use Redstone dialing script
 - Passage to other Dims use the Stargate:
   - Stargate will need to be **Pay to Enter** based on destination and have easy access to return from each dimension
   - **Nether** payment will be Iron coins and a block of diamond
-  - **End** payment will be Gold coins and netherite ingot
+  - **End** payment will be Gold coins and `create:rose_quartz`
-  - **Abydos** payment will be Emerald coins and chorus bud? dragon egg/head? something else? cataclysm?
+  - **Abydos** payment will be Emerald coins and `minecraft:chorus_flower`
   - **Undergarden** payment will be Diamond coins and a stargate base block
 - Add interactable items to spawn that are common for players to use:
   - Crafting Tables